 This is usually a long term policy, but most business owners believe that they can generate sufficient long term funds by starting to deal in cash sales only.
 Credit sales take some time for actualization, and by dealing in cash sales only, businesses have a better working capital flow.
 The increase in working capital means that all businesses can now easily get the desired funds they want from their working capital.

 This source of financing cannot work if you have a quick option to finance.
 It is only viable if you want to finance growth a month or two down the line, at least.

 If we understand the intricacies of the language, we can get to understand that the term ‘external source of finance’ defines the very nature of capital.
-Capital is acquired through external means, and all the popular sources of finance including equity capital, debentures, small business loans, venture capital, leasing, trade credit, bank overdrafts, etc. are all external sources of finance.
+Capital is acquired through external means, and all the popular sources of finance including equity capital, debentures, small business funding, venture capital, leasing, trade credit, bank overdrafts, etc. are all external sources of finance.